shaneapowell/upython-wifi-setup/docs/API.md

     If you decide to move where the assets are contained, or which to modify them and use different assets, you can specify the final location with this parameter.
 This is especially necessary if you decide to `freeze` all your code and dependencies in a custom build firmware.
 Asset files must remain on the main data filesystem.

+`usePreCompiledTemplates`: indicates to the utemplate engine that the template files are already built into .py or .mpy files.
+Therefor, use the
+    `compiled` loader.
+Set this to `False` to use the `source` loader.
+Which will attempt to find the raw `*.html` template files, and real-time compile them into the appropriate .py file.
+If you are using custom templates for this library, you might want to set this to False.

 resetDeviceWhenSetupComplete: Due to memory limitation, it is wise to reset this device after the setup is complete to free up resources.